Mattress for Side Sleepers

 Innerspring has been quite a popular mattress in the USA for ages.
 You might have probably come across this bouncy invention while watching cartoons or in movies, at least.

 Made of metal coils in their support cores and a relatively thin comfort layer of merely 2 inches, innerspring mattresses are another mattress option for side sleepers.
-Oh wait, we still haven't said it's the best.
+But wait, we still haven't said it's the best.

 Sadly, even with all the incredible benefits, innerspring mattresses aren't really the best option for side sleepers.
 This is mainly because the coils in this type of bed fail to offer the right support and conform to the shape of the body, leading to a painful and uncomfortable night's sleep.